Coal phase-down is central to emissions reduction, but closure dates need to align with replacement supply, grids, local jobs, and reserve margins.

 Core Structure

-• Demand: use closure schedule to locate where and when load or exposure is changing.
+• Demand: use closure schedule to locate where and when exposure is changing.

-• Supply: use replacement supply to test whether real supply capacity or a bottleneck is visible.
+• Supply: use replacement supply to test whether the issue is real capacity or a bottleneck.

 • Price: use reserve margin to trace the lag into tariffs, import costs, or industrial margins.